-Copies of final incident reports will be provided to MFA’s board of directors on at least a quarterly basis.
+Copies of final incident reports will be provided to Mercy For Animals’ board of directors on at least a quarterly basis.
 Confidentiality will be maintained throughout the investigatory process to the extent consistent with adequate investigation and appropriate corrective action.
 Information regarding complaints will be disclosed only as necessary for the investigation and resolution of the complaint.

 Retaliation against a person for reporting harassment or discrimination or for participating in an investigation of a claim of harassment or discrimination is a serious violation of this policy and, like harassment or discrimination itself, will be subject to disciplinary action.
 Acts of retaliation should immediately be reported to any manager or member of the People Operations Department and will be promptly investigated and addressed.
 Misconduct constituting harassment, discrimination, or retaliation shall be subject to disciplinary action up to and including termination.

 Submitting false or unjustified complaints against an individual may itself constitute a form of harassment.
 Anyone who makes false or malicious complaints of harassment, discrimination, or retaliation shall be subject to disciplinary action up to and including termination.

 Training and Reporting Obligations

-Any manager who receives a complaint of harassment or discrimination involving an MFA employee, contractor, intern, volunteer, donor, or supporter is required to report that complaint to the People Operations Department.
+Any manager who receives a complaint of harassment or discrimination involving an Mercy For Animals employee, contractor, intern, volunteer, donor, or supporter is required to report that complaint to the People Operations Department.
 Failure to do so will result in disciplinary action up to and including termination.